|Owner/Managing Editor: Justin Potts|

 Justin started Maize and Go Blue in the fall of 2009 when he was in between jobs to combine his passion for sports writing with his love of Michigan.
 He never imagined it would grow as fast as it has.

 When not working or writing about Michigan football, Justin is an avid golfer.
 He plays to a sub-5 handicap and would play every day if he could, so if you have any connections to big time courses, hook him up.
-The top courses he has played to date include: Royal County Down, Bethpage State Park (Black), Bay Hill, Torrey Pines (South), Arcadia Bluffs, Harbour Town, and Cog Hill (Dubsdread).
-He also loves to travel, attend sporting events and live concerts, and read spy novels.
-He currently lives in the suburbs of Chicago with his wife Carrie and daughters Brooklyn, 3 and Hadley, 1.
+The top courses he has played to date include: Royal County Down, Bethpage State Park (Black), Bay Hill, Torrey Pines (South), Arcadia Bluffs, Harbour Town, Cog Hill (Dubsdread), and Whistling Straits.
+He loves to travel, attend sporting events and live concerts, and read spy novels.
+He also has a spy novel of his own in the works.
+He currently lives in the suburbs of Chicago with his wife Carrie and daughters Brooklyn, 3, and Hadley, 1.

 My mother’s sister-in-law’s (my aunt’s) daughter from a previous relationship (I really don’t know what that makes us) also graduated from Michigan in the early 1990s and even dated the punter at the time (Chris Stapleton for you diehards), so maybe that played a role in my becoming a fan.
 I also just learned recently that she studied psychology in college and used me for some significant research projects – another plausible explanation for me being who I am today.
 Anyway, you get the picture.